Enver Hadžihasanović: Bosnian war

-After Enver quit the JNA, he joined the Territorial Defence Force of the Republic of Bosnia and Hercegovina (TO RBiH) of Bosnia.
-On 14 November 1992 Enver became the commander of the 3rd Corps of the Army of the Republic of Bosnia and Herzegovina (ARBiH).
+After Hadžihasanović quit the JNA, he joined the Territorial Defence Force of the Republic of Bosnia and Hercegovina (TO RBiH) of Bosnia.
+On 14 November 1992, he became the commander of the 3rd Corps of the Army of the Republic of Bosnia and Herzegovina (ARBiH).
 He held that position until 1 November 1993 when he became the exchange chief of staff of the high command of the ARBiH.

 After the war

 From 1996 to 2000, when he retired, Hadžihasanović was a member of the Chief of Staff of the Federation Army of Bosnia and Herzegovina.

+Hadžihasanović died on 16 December 2024, at the age of 74.

 War crimes

-Hadzihasanović was found guilty for failing to prevent the death of a prisoner of war and cruel treatment, on the basis of superior criminal responsibility and sentenced to five years in prison.
+Hadžihasanović was found guilty of failing to prevent the death of a prisoner of war and cruel treatment, on the basis of superior criminal responsibility and sentenced to five years in prison.
 He appealed against the first-instance judgment and was released provisionally in June 2007 pending the judgement of the Appeals Chamber.
-On 22 April 2008 the United Nations International Criminal Tribunal for the former Yugoslavia (ICTY) reduced his sentence to 3½ years.
+On 22 April 2008, the United Nations International Criminal Tribunal for the former Yugoslavia (ICTY) reduced his sentence to 3½ years.